SheteUC/market-gap/README.md

 3. Check shared memory blocks are updating correctly
 4. Extend with additional worker agents as needed
 5. Deploy to production using Letta Cloud

+## ⚠️ Status: Backend Stable · Front-End WIP

+The multi-agent **backend** (Orchestrator → Market-Research → Market-Analyzer → Social-Listener) is fully functional and passes all automated tests.
+However, the **Next.js front-end is still under heavy development** – navigation works, but many pages show placeholder data and WebSocket updates are stubbed.
+Use the provided scripts (`npm run test:simple`) or the API endpoints to exercise the workflow until the UI is finished.

 ---